alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_SLES_on_Nvidia_DPU.md

 ## Installing SLES on Nvidia BlueField-2 card

-Review (https://github.com/Mellanox/bfb-build/) and modify a DOCKER file with proper values.
+Review (https://github.com/Mellanox/bfb-build/) and modify a bfb-build and a DOCKER file with proper values.

 If installing OS from the host, install rshim on the host and enable it.